awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/enhanced-health-dashboard-cause.png)

 To provide detailed health information about the EC2 instances running in your environment, Elastic Beanstalk includes a health agent in the Amazon Machine Image \(AMI\) for each platform configuration that supports enhanced health\.
 The health agent monitors web server logs and system metrics and relays them to the Elastic Beanstalk service\.
-Elastic Beanstalk analyzes these metrics along with data from Elastic Load Balancing and Auto Scaling to provide an overall picture of an environment's health\.
+Elastic Beanstalk analyzes these metrics along with data from Elastic Load Balancing and Amazon EC2 Auto Scaling to provide an overall picture of an environment's health\.

 In addition to collecting and presenting information about your environment's resources, Elastic Beanstalk monitors the resources in your environment for several error conditions and provides notifications to help you avoid failures and resolve configuration issues\.
 Factors that influence your environment's health include the results of each request served by your application, metrics from your instances' operating system, and the status of the most recent deployment\.